How Do I Sue A Barber Or Hairdresser For Cutting Me? – Injury Claims Guide – How Much Compensation?

 Have you been harmed on a visit to the barbers?
 Do you need to find out if you can sue a barber for cutting you?
 If so, in this guide we look at how barbers could cause you injury and answer the question “can you sue a barber for cutting you?”

 In recent years there has been a growing trend for male grooming, facial hair care and hairstyling.
-This has seen a growth in the number of barber shops opening across the country.
-In fact, the sector was the fastest-growing category of retailer in 2018 when 813 new units opened.
-This follows on from 2017 when 624 new barbershops opened.
+This has seen a growth in the number of barbershops opening across the country.

-In this guide, we shall look at how you could sue a hairdresser for cutting you.
+In this guide, we shall look at how to make a hairdressing compensation claim.
 If you have been affected by the circumstances discussed in this guide, contact Legal Expert on 0800 073 8804.
+Or, talk to us about your claim online.

 Select A Section